Goldie: Personal life

 In the early 1990s, Price had a relationship with drum and bass artist Kemistry, who died in a car accident in 1999.

-He was romantically involved with singer Björk in 1996.
+He was romantically involved with Icelandic singer Björk in 1996.
+Björk's brief relationships with Goldie and musician Tricky, both Black men, upset deranged fan Ricardo Lopez who mailed an explosive device to Björk before killing himself in his Florida home.
+The acid bomb failed to reach Björk because Lopez's body, and his plans, were discovered before the package was delivered.
+The device was defused by Scotland Yard.

-In 1998, he bought a country house in Bovingdon, Hertfordshire.
-In 2002, Hodder & Stoughton published his autobiography, Nine Lives, which he wrote with Paul Gorman.
+In 1998, Price bought a country house in Bovingdon, Hertfordshire.

 Price married model Sonjia Ashby in 2002.
 They divorced in 2005.
 As of 2003, he had five children, including social content creator Danny Price, who has appeared on Channel 4 reality show Make Me Prime Minister.

-In 2007, Price began a relationship with Mika Wassenaar, a Canadian.
-The couple appeared in the 20 June 2009 episode of ITV's All Star Mr and Mrs with Phillip Schofield and Fern Britton.
+In 2007, Goldie began a relationship with Mika Wassenaar, a Canadian.
+The couple appeared in the 20 June 2009 episode of ITV's All Star Mr & Mrs with Phillip Schofield and Fern Britton.
 Mika and Price married in 2010.

 On 29 April 2010, Price opened the William Tyndale Primary School Sports Pitch in Islington, London.

 In July 2010, Price received an honorary doctorate in Social Sciences from Brunel University, Uxbridge.
 On 3 September 2010, he received an honorary degree of Doctor of Design from the University of Wolverhampton.

 On 7 September 2010, Price's 23-year-old son Jamie Price was sentenced to life imprisonment, with a minimum sentence of 21 years, for murder.
 He was convicted of stabbing a rival gang member to death in Wolverhampton town centre on 24 August 2008.

 As of 2017, Price and his wife were living in Thailand, having moved there in 2015.

 Price was appointed a Member of the Order of the British Empire (MBE) in the 2016 New Year Honours awards, for services to music and young people.

 Price was accused of assaulting a security guard at the 2017 Glastonbury festival after the guard had refused to let Price's daughter, Chance, backstage; Price later emailed a response which read, "Yep, guilty as charged", but in March 2018, district judge Lynn Matthews at Bristol Magistrates' Court rejected Price's emailed response and in a video call Price later admitted to assault by beating.
 On 30 May Bristol Magistrates' Court ordered Goldie to pay almost £2,500 as a fine.

-In 2017, Price appeared to reveal the first name of pseudonymous graffiti artist Banksy as "Rob" on Scroobius Pip's weekly Distraction Pieces podcast.
+In 2017, Price appeared to reveal the first name of pseudonymous graffiti artist Banksy as "Rob" on Scroobius Pip's weekly Distraction Pieces Podcast (Episode No. 156).
 When discussing the rise of commercialism in street art, Price said, "Give me a bubble letter and put it on a T-shirt and write Banksy on it and we're sorted.
 We can sell it now...
 No disrespect to Rob, I think he is a brilliant artist.
 I think he has flipped the world of art over."